makma/fingerprintjs.com/content/index/payment-fraud.md

   image: /img/uploads/fpjs_cover3.png
 invertContent: false
 hero:
+  title: Payment Fraud Prevention and Detection
-  title: Stop payment fraud in all its forms with accurate user identification
+  description: Stop payment fraud in all its forms with accurate user
-  description: Use FingerprintJS to keep chargebacks to a minimum, protecting your
-    bottom-line and seller reputation.
+    identification.
+Use FingerprintJS to keep chargebacks to a minimum, protecting your bottom-line and seller reputation.
   ctaText: Create Account
   ctaHref: https://dashboard.fingerprintjs.com/signup
+  openCtaNewTab: false
 cardSection:
-  title: "Add FingerprintJS to your tech stack to prevent:"
+  title: Add FingerprintJS to your tech stack to protect your payments
   subtitle: ""
   cards:
     - icon: /img/uploads/anonymous_user_identification.png
-      title: Coupon and promo abuse
+      title: Coupon and Promo Abuse
       markdown__Content: Ensure your promotions are used fairly and not repeated or stacked to remove all profit from your sales.
     - icon: /img/uploads/payment_processing.png
-      title: Card Testing
+      title: Credit Card Fraud Detection
       markdown__Content: Prevent fraudsters from using your site to test stolen credit cards through multiple small purchases.
     - title: Card Cracking